 - Public intoxication

-A lawyer can also help you assess other damages you may have suffered to help you qualify for additional compensation.
 Pedestrian accident damages may not only include physical injuries but also pain and suffering along with lost income.
-Even if your initial personal injury claim is denied, a lawyer can assess possible reasons and find solutions.
+Even if your initial personal injury claim is denied, an experienced lawyer can assess possible reasons and find solutions.